June 30, 2021 | Cyber security education

 As workforces become more distributed, teams will be accessing corporate networks, portals, and cloud services from multiple locations.
 All of this adds cyber risk if devices, software, and systems are not properly secured.

 For André Martin, Co-Managing Partner at Mann Lawyers LLP, this exponentially increased the need for continual, advanced cyber security.
 With offices in Ottawa and Perth, Ontario, the firm provides a broad range of legal services and uses threat monitoring, detection, and response to improve its defence.

 “Enabling a hybrid work environment brings security risks.
 Because of this, we have been especially vigilant about best security practices and proactive defence measures like threat monitoring,” he said.
 “I would be in a constant state of panic if not for the powerful protection we have in place.”

 - Automation.
 Threat actors are doing far less manual work.
-Instead, they often turn to automated tools to execute attacks or outsource the work to someone else completely.
+Instead, they are often turning to automated tools to execute attacks or outsourcing the work to someone else completely.

 - Scale.
 It’s no longer just large businesses at risk.
 Hacking requires far less effort, skill, and time than before, allowing nearly anyone to execute large-scale attacks against more victims.

 - Motive.
 Cyber crime can be a lucrative business.
 Hackers can make quick money by selling data—such as private client information and IP—or extorting victims for ransom.